giorgiagandolfi/DNA-RNA_Dynamics/report.md

 3882325    1771
 ```

-Only 1771 among 3884096 probes have no significant pValue (0.045% of the total number of probes).

 ### Step 6: Calculate raw beta and M values and plot the densities of mean methylation values, dividing the samples in DS and WT.
 Let's divide the samples in Wild Type (WT) and with Down Sydrome (DS), thus according to the field Group, first in the SampleSheet file then in the MSet.raw file.
 ```